 Spoiler alert – my family did get a jeep tour from Palo Duro Creek Ranch, even though they're were not officially open for the season yet.
 Read about my experience here.

 More about Vrbo

 What really made the trip amazing for us was our vacation rental.
 We could have never had that level of experience in a hotel room.
 The average vacation home rental through Vrbo is 1500 square feet compared to the average hotel room, which is 300 feet.
-Boy, those hotel rooms feel A LOT smaller when you’re there for an extended stay with two kids.
+Boy, those hotel rooms feel A LOT smaller when you're there for an extended stay with two kids.
 With a vacation rental, we can enjoy more privacy and not have to worry about whether or not my loud kids are disturbing the people in the room next door.

 You can do things in a vacation rental you normally wouldn't be able to do in a hotel room.
 We decorated cookies, played cards after dinner, and watched our kids play in the front yard from a front porch swing.
 Some vacation rentals offer pools, hot tubs, pool tables and all sorts of other amenities.
 Plus, many of the units are pet friendly.
 I use the filters feature when using the HomeAway website.
 If you want a waterfront condo with a washer and dryer, the page allows you to filter your search using that criteria, so you can find a place with the features that are important to you.

 Another thing I love about the Vrbo site is the level of detail.
 You can see a thumbnail description of the property and think, “Oh, that looks good” but you can keep scrolling to read more in-depth information, see more pictures and read reviews.
 There's also a feature built in to the pages where you can ask the owner a question and communicate through the site as you work out the details of your reservation.